A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Proposed Function Detection Method through Bitstream to Image Transformation

+When training YOLOv3, we take the pre-trained weights for the COCO dataset~\cite{COCOdataset_ECCV2014} as initial weights.
+During the first 50 epochs of the training process, the front layers are frozen to get a stable loss value, except the last three output convolution layers.
+From the 51st to the 100th epoch, all of the layers are unfrozen and trained with a smaller learning rate.
+When the training is finished, choose the model with the smallest validation loss value as the final model.

+\textbf{SSD.} SSD consists of 29 convolution layers and 4 max-pooling layers.
+The backbone of SSD is VGG-16~\cite{Simonyan_ICLR2015_VGG}.
+There are six output convolution layers for objects of different sizes.
+Similar to YOLOv3, the filter number of the output layers is \emph{box\_number}$\times$(\emph{C}+4).
+In SSD, \emph{box\_number} can be 4 or 6 for different output layers.
+Thus, the filter number of the output layers is 56 or 84 when the class number \emph{C} is 10.

+When training SSD, we load the trained weights of VGG-16 as initial weights for the front layers.
+In the first stage of training, the front layers are frozen with the weights from the VGG-16 model.
+Then, the whole network is trainable in the second stage of training.

-The image-coded representation of bitstream is used to transform a large number of bitstream files into images, which are gathered into a dataset for deep learning training and testing.
-Each bitstream file implements an algorithm and each algorithm contains one or more than one function block.
+\textbf{Generation of dataset.} The bitstreams are transformed into images, which are gathered into a dataset for deep learning training and testing.
+Each bitstream file implements an algorithm and each algorithm contains one or more function blocks.
 In a practical application, one kind of function block has different constructions, such as the original one with no special design and the pipelined one.
 Therefore, each kind of function block is implemented in one or two constructions when the bitstreams are generated.

 Multiple bitstream files containing various kinds of function blocks are needed for the training of the deep network.
 We generate a large number of bitstreams by EDA toolset (Xilinx Vivado).
 The constraint of the implementation region makes the function blocks placed in different locations in different bitstreams.
 Tcl (Tool Command Language)~\cite{Xilinx_UG835_2018} of Xilinx Vivado is used instead of a graphical user interface (GUI).
 The categories and locations of the function blocks in the FPGA device diagram can be extracted from the EDA toolset when the bitstreams are generated by Tcl scripts.
 Finally, the bitstream files are transformed into images using the Python scripts.
 And the Python scripts process the label information into annotation files for deep learning at the same time.